Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information

 \section{Discussion and Conclusion}

-We offered an approach to mechanism design that harnesses the natural flow of information in digital environments.
-By conditioning transfers on post-allocation data, we showed how to achieve implementation even in challenging multidimensional settings.
+We offered an approach to mechanism design that harnesses the natural flow of information in digital environments and beyond.
+By conditioning transfers on post-allocation data, we showed how to achieve implementation even in challenging multi-dimensional settings.
 Our framework provides a foundation for designing practical mechanisms in modern applications where rich feedback data is readily available.

-We also highlighted connections to the literature on efficient mechanism design with interdependent values.
-In particular, with respect to \cite{mezzetti2004mechanism}'s results, our results provide an insight into the kind and amount of post-allocation data necessary to ensure implementation in at least approximate posterior equilibrium.

-This work opens several promising directions for future research, two of which we highlight here.
-First, although we focused on implementation in posterior equilibrium, exploring implementation in Bayesian equilibrium would be valuable.
-We anticipate that a similar impossibility result for message-driven mechanisms would hold with independent types, following the results of \cite{maskin1992auctions}, \cite{dasgupta2000efficient}, and \cite{jehiel2001efficient}.
-However, there may be potential for implementing the efficient allocation with correlated types, using constructions similar to the full-surplus-extraction mechanisms of \cite{cremer1988full} and \cite{mcafee1992correlated}.
-These could be combined with a version of VCG payments if at least one component of the types satisfies \cite{cremer1988full}'s conditions on the stochastic structure.
-In such cases, consistent with \cite{neeman2004relevance}'s insight, agents would retain some information rents.
-Yet, when these stochastic relevance conditions are not met, it remains unclear whether standard message-driven mechanisms can effectively align incentives.

-Second, we assumed a fixed information structure for agents.
-From a practical perspective, incentivizing agents to acquire the socially optimal amount of costly information is an important desideratum, as the central platform aggregates decentralized information from individual agents.
-Modeling costly information acquisition as an additional stage in the induced game and designing a mechanism that incentivizes the efficient level of information acquisition is an important direction for future research.